jrparente/jrparente/README.md

 ## What I'm up to 🔭

-- 👩‍💻 **Currently working on**: Building a full-stack e-commerce website using React, Node.js, and MongoDB
+- 👩‍💻 **Currently working on**: Building a full-stack portfolio and blog website for a client, using React, Node.js, and MongoDB

 - 📚 **Currently learning**: React and Node.js, as well as exploring different design patterns and best practices.